-During NOT A SINGLE STORY, I performed a 30 minute action based piece.
-With the use gold leaf I added to an architectural anomaly within the double-volume studio space in the NIROX residency, while suspended precariously from the ceiling.
-The act is linked to the ancient Japanese philosophy of Kintsugi, the art of repairing broken pottery with lacquer dusted or mixed with powdered gold, where flaws are embraced.
-By creating conceptual links to this technique, the notion of mending an area in celebratory reverence rather than focusing on the absence is brought to the foreground.
+There is an absurd architectural anomaly within and without.
+The challenge, to carry out the task of gold leafing the terraced studio space.
+The act is linked to the ancient Japanese philosophy of Kintsugi, the art of repairing broken pottery with lacquer dusted gold or mixed with powdered gold to highlight and embrace the flaws.
+By creating conceptual links to this technique, the notion of mending an area in reverence rather than focusing on the absence, is brought to the foreground.

 This ancient technique is conceptually linked to the notion of an improvement through repair and rebirth.
 These ideas shift the value of a worn or broken object.
 It marks a time-based event, a memory of sorts, layering a new form of life rather than deeming the object as damaged or dead.